kmalakoff/mixin/README.md

 ## AutoMemory
 Provides ways to clean up your objects when they are destroyed (for example, breaking DOM reference cycles, calling cleanup methods, etc).

-## Backbone.Events
-Provides a way to mixin Backbone.Events to any instance plus it provides a way to mark the native classes as having the Backbone.Events mixin.
-      -> With the Mixin.UNMIX_ON_BACKBONE_DESTROY setting enabled, it will automatically cleanup all instances with Backbone.Events when they receive a instance.trigger('destroy').

-## Backbone.LocalCollection
-It just assigns the cid to the id and throw exceptions if you try to use server-related functionality.

 ## Flags
 Provides ways to manage flags and to get a callback when they change.